acdh-oeaw/drupal-rescat-graphql/README.md

 - Datasets (params: title, limit, offset) - Query the Datasets (only the non paragraph instance fetching is working atm.)
 - DatasetInstance (params: id) - Query the DatasetInstance (only the non paragraph instance fetching is working atm.)
 - DatasetInstances (params: title, limit, offset) - Query the DatasetInstances (only the non paragraph instance fetching is working atm.)
-- PersonTaxonomy - not working
-- PersonsTaxonomy (params: name, limit, offset) - Query the relations (Taxonomies) for the Node Person types (f.e. "has contributor", etc...)
-- InstitutionTaxonomy - not working
-- InstitutionsTaxonomy (params: name, limit, offset) - not working - Query the relations (Taxonomies) for the Node Institution types (f.e. "has contributor", etc...)
+- Taxonomies (params: name, limit, offset) - Query the relations (Taxonomies) (f.e. "has contributor", etc...)
-If we will use paragraphs for the Dataset and DatasetInstance then we need the Taxonomy Queries for these node types too.
-- DatasetTaxonomy - not working
-- DatasetsTaxonomy (params: name, limit, offset) - not working
-- DatasetInstanceTaxonomy - not working
-- DatasetInstancesTaxonomy (params: name, limit, offset) - not working

 ###### Create Queries: